sagemath/trac_to_gh/Issue 3004.md

 # Issue 3004: bug in coercion edge case -- probably easy to fix

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3004

 Original creator: was